MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Registering-and-Using-a-Page-Web-Service--SOAP-.md

 5. Mark the check box in the **Published** column.

-6. Choose **OK** to close the **New \- Web Services** page.
+6. Choose **OK** to close the **New - Web Services** page.

 ## Verifying Web Services Availability

 > [!NOTE]
 >  After publishing a web service, verify that the port that web service applications will use to connect to your web service is open.
-The default port for SOAP\-based web services is set to 7047.
+The default port for SOAP-based web services is set to 7047.
 You can configure this value by using the [Microsoft Dynamics NAV Server Administration Tool](Microsoft-Dynamics-NAV-Server-Administration-Tool.md).

 #### To verify availability of a [!INCLUDE[navnow](includes/navnow_md.md)] web service